-Significant Jerusalem Biblical History
+The Significant Biblical History of Jerusalem

 There is no city on earth that can compare in value to Jerusalem.
 While believers revere Jerusalem’s significance as the city where Jesus walked, was crucified and rose from the dead, it was valuable to the Lord long before the time of Jesus.

-Jerusalem’s significance to Abraham
+Jerusalem’s Significance to Abraham

-500 years later, all of Israel knew of, and dreamed of, this land promised to their forefather, Abraham.
+500 years after Abraham, all of Israel knew of – and dreamed of – this land promised to their forefather.
 When God delivered Israel from Egypt, they were on their way to live in this land of promise.

 “You will bring them and plant them in the mountain of Your inheritance, The place, O Lord, which You have made for Your dwelling, The sanctuary, O Lord, which Your hands have established.
 Exodus 15:17

 Throughout the time in the desert, Moses kept speaking of this unique location, what it would be like and what God wanted them to do there.
 It became known simply as “the place” where God was taking them.

-Jerusalem’s significance to King David
+Jerusalem’s Significance to King David

-Four-hundred years later, in the time of David, Israel still viewed their many battles as fulfilling what Moses and Joshua had told them to do.
-David conquered Jerusalem, and established it as the seat of power in Israel.
+Another 400 years later, in the time of David, Israel still viewed their many battles as fulfilling what Moses and Joshua had told them to do.
+It was David who finally conquered Jerusalem, and established it as the seat of power in Israel.

 After David prepared the sacrifice, for the first time in Israelite history, fire descended from Heaven and devoured the sacrifice.
 David declared “This is the house of the LORD God, and this is the altar of burnt offering for Israel” (1 Chronicles 22:1).

 Jerusalem in the Bible: King Solomon, and the Temple

-“Then Solomon began to build the house of the Lord in Jerusalem on Mount Moriah, where the Lord had appeared to his father David, at the place that David had prepared on the threshing floor of Ornan the Jebusite” (2 Chronicles 3:1)
+“Then Solomon began to build the house of the Lord in Jerusalem on Mount Moriah, where the Lord had appeared to his father David, at the place that David had prepared on the threshing floor of Ornan the Jebusite.”
+(2 Chronicles 3:1)

 Jerusalem’s Significance to Jesus the Messiah

-According to the prophets, He will return and rule from Jerusalem.
-Nations will worship, disputes will be settled and judgments and verdicts will be declared by Him in Jerusalem.
+According to the prophets, He will return and rule from Jerusalem as well.
+Nations will worship, disputes will be settled, and judgments and verdicts will be declared by Him in Jerusalem.
 There is no other place on earth that has such a destiny.